Esprit Holdings: Brand comeback

-William Pak was appointed as Executive Director and Chief Operating Officer in September 2021 and became interim CEO in October 2021, and subsequently named permanent CEO of Esprit in March 2022.
-In April 2022, Esprit reentered the Asian market with the opening of a long-term pop-up store located in Seoul, South Korea and followed by another pop-up store in Hong Kong in the summer of 2022.
-By the fall of 2022, after five years of losses, the company returned to profitability with a $48.5 million profit on $1 billion in revenues.
+William Pak was appointed executive director and chief operating officer (COO) in September 2021, became interim CEO in October 2021, and was subsequently named permanent CEO of Esprit in March 2022.
+William Pak stepped down from the company in 2025.
+In April 2022, Esprit reentered the Asian market by opening a long-term pop-up store in Seoul, South Korea, followed by another pop-up store in Hong Kong during the summer of 2022.
+By the fall of 2022, following five years of losses, the company returned to profitability, reporting a $48.5 million profit on $1 billion in revenue.

-Ana Andjelic was appointed as the Chief Brand Officer in December 2022 to oversee the brand’s creative and marketing teams.
-In 2023—and following the brand’s reintroduction to New York City with a short-term pop-up on Prince Street — Esprit unveiled an experiential store space on Greene Street in Soho.
-As part of the brand’s new creative focus and direction, it launched a series of high-profile campaigns by photographer Richard Phibbs.
+Ana Andjelic was appointed chief brand officer (CBO) in December 2022 to oversee the brand's creative and marketing teams.
+In 2023—following the brand's reintroduction to New York City with a short-term pop-up on Prince Street—Esprit unveiled an experiential store space on Greene Street in Soho.
+As part of the brand's new creative focus and direction, it launched a series of high-profile campaigns by photographer Richard Phibbs.

-In April 2024, the Belgian franchise of Esprit filed for bankruptcy, with the expected closure of its 15 self-operated stores and 148 job losses.
+In April 2024, the Belgian franchise of Esprit filed for bankruptcy, resulting in the expected closure of its 15 self-operated stores and 148 job losses.
 The Swiss franchise had already filed for bankruptcy in March 2024.

 In May 2024, the European operations of Esprit collapsed into administration for the second time in four years.
-The company stated that its operations would continue for now, and that 1,500 employees would be affected.
+The company stated that the insolvency would affect 1,500 employees, but its operations would continue for the time being.
 In June 2024, the company's Danish operations filed for bankruptcy.
-In July 2024, the company's Dutch unit went bankrupt in the Netherlands.
-In October 2024, Esprit's US operations filed for Chapter 7 bankruptcy.
+In July 2024, the company's Dutch unit went bankrupt, and in October 2024, Esprit's US operations filed for Chapter 7 bankruptcy.

 Product lines

-Beginning in 2023, the brand adopted a new approach to its design strategy.
-As part of the new design strategy, Esprit will offer a seasonless selection of eight hero or “signature,” products — a multisystem parka, “soft” suit, tracksuit, soft skirts, logo chunky knits, button-down shirts, jeans, and a locker bag.
-In 2023, Esprit eliminated its EDC label and consolidated the brand’s line under the Esprit name.
+Beginning in 2023, Esprit began to offer a seasonless selection of eight products: a multisystem parka, soft suit, a tracksuit, soft skirts, chunky logo knits, button-down shirts, jeans, and a locker bag.
+That same year, Esprit eliminated its EDC label and consolidated that line under the Esprit name.

-Esprit products include a variety of apparel, including apparel essentials, casual sportswear, and other specialty capsules and collections for men, women, and children.
-The brand’s assortment also includes sportswear, swimwear, and activewear.
-Additionally, Esprit carries accessories such as bags, shoes, and underwear for men, women, and children.
-Esprit Home offers an assortment of furniture, carpet, wallpaper, lighting, decorative pieces, home textiles, and bathroom accessories.
+Esprit's apparel line includes essentials, casual sportswear, and specialty collections for men, women, and children.
+The product range also includes swimwear, underwear, and activewear, as well as accessories such as bags and shoes.
+Esprit Home offers furniture, carpets, wallpaper, lighting, decor, textiles, and bathroom accessories.
 The Esprit Kids World line includes maternity clothing, toys, strollers, and nursery furniture.